Mary Ann Fuchs, DNP, RN, NEA-BC, FAAN

 Fuchs earned a doctorate in nursing practice; a post master’s certificate in education and her master’s degree in oncology nursing from Duke University and received her bachelor of science degree in nursing from the State University of New York at Binghamton.

-Fuchs was inducted as a Fellow in the American Academy of Nursing in 2011.
+Fuchs serves on the Board of Trustees of the American Hospital Association and was inducted as a Fellow in the American Academy of Nursing in 2011.
 She is a fellow in the Wharton Fellows Program in Management for Nurse Executives, a Robert Wood Johnson Executive Nurse Fellow and clinical associate with the Duke University School of Nursing.
 She serves as Region 3 Director on the American Organization of Nurse Executives Board of Directors.
 She is also a member of the Oncology Nursing Society, Triangle Chapter of the Oncology Nursing Society and Sigma Theta Tau and served as the nurse administrator on the North Carolina Board of Nursing.
 Fuchs was one of 25 recognized in 2007 by the Triangle Business Journal's Women in Business.